bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 Once all tests pass, create a PR for the changes and get someone to review them.
 When the PR is created, all changes to the flyway migration will be ran, the API and frontend will be spun up.
 Then you will be able to access the development environment application to ensure that the changes you made behave as expected.

 <ins>Step 4</ins>:\
 Once the PR is approved, and merged in, the test deployment of the application will be updated with the changes.
-Once all the tests pass, the prod environment will be updated.
+Once it is confirmed that test functions correctly, the production envrionment can be updated by running a GitHub action.

 #### Major Database Changes

 Due to the nature of this project, any major database changes will be done in a different way.
 It will not use FlyWay migrations, and will likely require manual creations of jobs to run scripts to the database.
 Major database changes are defined as the following:
-- Expansion of the `Watershed` Mdoule
+- Expansion of the `Watershed` Module
 - Addition of columns or rows that cannot be calculated from the existing Data

 This is because for these changes, a large amount of data (>10Gb) must be imported to the database, and it will not be efficient to have that data in a FlyWay migration.